linagora/obm-deploy/docs/index.md

 Proxy mode
 ----------

-Proxy mode allow you to deploy your OBM infrastructure without internet access on remote hosts.
+Proxy mode allows you to deploy your OBM infrastructure without internet access on remote hosts.

 It can also helps you to work on obm-deploy without internet access (eg. in the train).

-It's main role will be to redirect remote repositories to your own computer by hacking their /etc/hosts file.
+Its main role will be to redirect remote repositories to your own computer by hacking their /etc/hosts file.

+To make it works, you must follow this steps :

-First, you need to ensure that your remote host(s) can have access to your computer.
+* Ensure that your remote host(s) have access to your computer

-Then, you need to build a resources directory wich will store needed packages using an already installed host.

-[This script] will do that for you.
+* Build a resources directory with [this script] (included in sources)

-Then, you need to ensure that you have a fully functional web server and configure it to serve files in resources directory.
+* Have a fully functional web server and grant it access to resources directory
+* Configure needed virtualhosts in your webserver
+* Manually install libselinux-python on your remote hosts

+Be carefull, to build resources directory will need to deploy an obm-full host using internet.
+It is only required the first time but youy need to keep this in mind.

 A sample nginx configuration file can be found [here].

 [YAML Syntax]: http://docs.ansible.com/YAMLSyntax.html "YAML Syntax"
 [Jinja2]: http://docs.ansible.com/playbooks_variables.html "Jinja2"